NICK WRIGHT

 Take any example of an important-to-you decision that you have taken during this past week.
 Consciously or subconsciously, directly or indirectly, it will have reflected something of your underlying beliefs and values.
 At one level, every decision we take with awareness represents the outcome of a choice point, analogous to a choice of a direction at an intersection in a road.
 Guiding principles are a way of choosing to align our decisions and behaviour with our beliefs, ethics and values.

-I worked with a group recently where, during feedback, participants commented on how they felt impacted by what they saw and experienced as my ‘distinctive’ style and approach.
-Distinctive, by definition, means something different to that which they were used to or familiar with, rather than necessarily something totally unique per se.
+I worked with a group recently where, during feedback, participants commented on how they felt impacted by what they saw and experienced as my ‘distinctive’ style and approach and, in particular, the power of my 'presence'.
 They were curious and asked me what, if anything, lay behind this – that which they had experienced – for me.
 What is it that makes the difference?

 I held up a small, yellow, post-it note to the screen.
 On it are written 3 words in my own scrawled handwriting: Prayer, Presence, Participation.
 These are, if you like, the guiding principles that underpin me personally and all of my work professionally.
 I carry them with me and have them stuck on my desk, beside the monitor.
 I pause and focus on them consciously and deliberately before, say, writing a message, joining a conversation or running a workshop.
 They really do matter to me.